SFGLab/nf-hichip/README.md

 -------
 ## Introduction

-We have developed an nf-HiChIP pipeline that combines the analytical approach designed for ChIP-seq data processing (mapping, filtering, peak calling, coverage tracks calculations) with HiChIP-specific analysis (MAPS pipeline, Juric, Ivan, et al.).
+We have developed an nf-HiChIP pipeline that combines the analytical approach for ChIP-seq data processing (mapping, filtering, peak calling, coverage tracks calculations) with HiChIP-specific analysis (MAPS pipeline, Juric, Ivan, et al.).
 This pipeline enables users to conduct thorough and efficient analysis of multiple HiChIP datasets simultaneously, eliminating the requirement for additional ChIP-seq experiments.
 This workflow is based on the reference implementation of the method designed by Zofia Tojek.
 The original version is available [here](https://github.com/Zojka/luigi_seq).

 -------